Lo Fair Thou Art My Love – Hymn Lyric

 That all the spice and odours there

-May forth abundant flow:
+May abundant flow:

 And then let my beloved one